jomapps/broadstreet-campaigns/docs/entity-reference/zones.md

 ## Overview

 Zones represent ad slots/placements within a network where advertisements can be displayed.
 Each zone belongs to a single network.
+Zones are fully integrated with the **Zustand store architecture** for complex filtering by size types, network gating, search, and theme integration.

 ## ID Management